-On February 26, 2021 (the "Effective Date"), the Company and its two wholly owned subsidiaries, Liquidia Technologies and Liquidia PAH, entered into a Loan and Security Agreement (the "Loan Agreement") with SVB.
+The Company and its two wholly owned subsidiaries, Liquidia Technologies and Liquidia PAH, entered into a Loan and Security Agreement with SVB on February 26, 2021 (the "Effective Date") and a First Loan Modification Agreement with SVB on August 26, 2021.
+The Loan and Security Agreement, as amended by the First Loan Modification Agreement, is referred to as the "Loan Agreement."
 The Loan Agreement established a term loan facility in the aggregate principal amount of up to \$20.5 million (the "Term Loan Facility").
 An initial \$10.5 million (the "Term A Loan") was funded on March 1, 2021 and was used to satisfy the Company's existing obligations under the A&R LSA, consisting of approximately \$9.4 million in outstanding principal and interest, and such obligations are considered fully repaid and terminated as of that date, with the excess proceeds funded to the Company.
-The Company accounted for the repayment of the A&R LSA in accordance with ASC 405, Extinguishments of Liabilities, which resulted in a loss on extinguishment during the six months ended June 30, 2021 of approximately \$53,150, which is included in interest expense in the consolidated statement of operations and comprehensive loss.
+The Company accounted for the repayment of the A&R LSA in accordance with ASC 405, Extinguishments of Liabilities, which resulted in a loss on extinguishment during the nine months ended September 30, 2021 of approximately \$53,150, which is included in interest expense in the consolidated statement of operations and comprehensive loss.